Around the World in 80 Days (2021 film)

-Around the World in 80 Days (Le Tour du monde en 80 jours) is a 2021 French-language 3D computer-animated adventure comedy film based on Jules Verne's 1873 novel of the same name.
+Around the World in 80 Days (Le Tour du monde en 80 jours) is a 2021 French-language animated adventure comedy film based on Jules Verne's 1873 novel of the same name.
 Directed by Samuel Tourneux (in his feature directorial debut) from a screenplay by Gerry Swallow and David Michel (who also acted as an executive producer), the film was produced by Cottonwood Media and distributed by StudioCanal.
 Around the World in 80 Days was released in France on 4 August 2021, and had a worldwide gross of $3.987 million.
 Grossing €3.7 million ($) from 762,917 admissions, it was the highest-grossing French-language film in foreign markets of 2021.

 Premise

 Passepartout, a naive but well-spirited marmoset, dreams of circumnavigating the world in eighty days, however his over-protective mother does not allow him to go on the journey.
 One day, Passepartout gets the opportunity to travel the world with Phileas Frog, an explorer and con artist, after Frog makes a wager with the locals that he can circumnavigate the globe in under eighty days.